10 Must-Do Activities in San Sebastian Old Town

 Explore Plaza de La Constitución

-Something about this iconic plaza has remained the same: it still is the heart and soul of the city, a beloved place for gatherings and celebrations.
+And, to be honest, something about this iconic plaza has remained the same!
+It still is the heart and soul of the city, a beloved place for gatherings and celebrations.

 Walks tour guide in front of a pintxos bar